sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 These components are often more standalone in nature and are subject to infrequent and minor changes compared to the core products.
 Therefore, aligning them with the same LTS versioning isn’t necessary or practical.
 Instead, we employ a continuous delivery model that ensures these components are always updated with the latest improvements and security patches.
 Our commitment extends beyond version numbers, as we ensure each of these components is thoroughly tested for quality assurance with all active LTS releases of the Gateway and Dashboard.

-Ultimately, our diversified support approach aims to balance agility with assurance, offering the most appropriate level of support for each component while minimising risk and maximising value for our customers.
+Ultimately, our diversified support approach aims to balance agility with assurance, offering the most appropriate level of support for each component while minimizing risk and maximizing value for our customers.
 To provide the most secure and efficient environment, we advise the following with the release of a new LTS version:

 ### Developer Portal